MegaColorBoy/megacolorboy-ssg/content/writings/02_2019_01_05_i-built-a-sudoku-solver.md

     <div id="sudokusolver"></div>
 </figure>

 Before you read about this article, try playing the Sudoku Solver above.
 You can only insert numbers ranging from 1 to 9 in any empty cell.
-Press ***"Random Level"*** to generate a random sudoku puzzle.
+Press <kbd>Random Level</kbd> to generate a random sudoku puzzle.
 Made a mistake?
-Press ***"Reset"*** to clear the board.
-To test the algorithm, Press ***"Solve"*** to complete the entire puzzle.
+Press <kbd>Reset</kbd> to clear the board.
+To test the algorithm, Press <kbd>Solve</kbd> to complete the entire puzzle.

 As for the source code, you can view it in my [GitHub repository](https://www.github.com/megacolorboy) or can be found near the end of this article.

----

 ## What is Sudoku?
 Sudoku stems from the two Japanese words: "Su" and "doku", when translated to English, it means "single numbers only".
 Although, many people feel that Sudoku was invented by the Japanese, it was actually invented by an American named [Howard Garns](https://en.wikipedia.org/wiki/Howard_Garns) in 1979 under the name "Number Place" but died in 1989 before a Japanese publisher named [Nikoli](https://en.wikipedia.org/wiki/Nikoli_(publisher)) made it popular, renamed it as "Sudoku" and which of course, became mainstream in 1986.